zeroz-code/httptoolkit-pro-patcherx/README.md

 **Note**: This tool only works with the latest version of the app.
 If the app is updated, you will need to run the patcher again.

+## Using with Proxy

+If you want to add a proxy to the patcher, you can set the `PROXY` environment variable.
+For example, `PROXY=http://x.x.x.x:8080 node . patch` or `PROXY=http://x.x.x.x:8080 node . start`.

+**Note**: The proxy must be an HTTPS/HTTP proxy.
+SOCKS proxies are not supported.
+**Note**: `PROXY` is only used for the patcher.
+The app itself will not use the proxy.

 ## How it works

 This tool simply creates a server *(at port 5067)* and acts as like a MITM proxy to intercept and download HTTP Toolkit app files ([app.httptoolkit.tech](https://app.httptoolkit.tech)) and patches the `main.js` file to enable the Pro features.
 For more information, see the [patch's source code](patch.js) or the [patcher](index.js) file.